-Transition from school to college and adult services starts in Post 16 and the school works closely with parents, the Transitions Team (health, social care and careers) and placement providers to prepare our young people for life after school.
+Transition from school to college and adult services starts at 14 and the school works closely with parents, the Transitions Team (health, social care and careers) and placement providers to prepare our young people for life after school.
 Included in this is the opportunity to have taster sessions in relevant colleges or providers followed by the student attending regular sessions with the provider if that would prove beneficial.

 Every child receives base funding and a ‘top up’ based on their level of need.
-There are four levels of need and resources are allocated accordingly.
+There are six levels of need and resources are allocated accordingly.